-In August of 2014, ISIS released a video showing a figure dressed in black: Emwazi, beheading the US photojournalist James Foley.
-In September, he featured in another video – the beheading of US journalist Steven Sotloff.
-More murders followed: the deaths of British aid workers David Haines and Alan Henning, the US aid worker Peter Kassig and Japanese journalists Haruna Yukawa and Kenji Goto.
+In August 2014, ISIS released a video showing a figure dressed in black: Emwazi, beheading the US photojournalist James Foley.
+In September, he featured in another video—the beheading of US journalist Steven Sotloff.
+More murders followed: the deaths of British aid workers David Haines and Alan Henning, the US aid worker Peter Kassig, and the Japanese journalists Haruna Yukawa and Kenji Goto.

 The US government says the cell beheaded 27 captives in all.
 The group’s victims are believed to include Syrian fighters seized on the battlefield.

-With Emwazi now dead, it remains unclear which of the three living Londoners was "George", which was "Ringo" and which was "Paul".
+With Emwazi now dead, it remains unclear which of the three living Londoners was "George," which was "Ringo," and which was "Paul."
 The French journalist Nicolas Henin, a surviving hostage, tells me he cannot clarify their identifies.
 He cites the legal process that might still lie ahead for Kotey and Elsheikh.
 Although the UK has reportedly stripped them of their citizenship, American and British officials are still discussing where they will be held and how they will face trial.
-Yesterday, Home Secretary Amber Rudd hinted that they could be returned to the UK, despite Defence Secretary Gavin Williamson previously saying, "I don’t think they should ever set foot in this country again.
-They turned their back on Britain, our values and everything we stand for – they are the worst of the worst."
+Yesterday, Home Secretary Amber Rudd hinted that they could be returned to the UK, despite Defense Secretary Gavin Williamson previously saying, "I don’t think they should ever set foot in this country again.
+They turned their back on Britain, our values, and everything we stand for—they are the worst of the worst."

-We can dismiss the four as outliers, as deviants, but their journey into darkness was not entirely freakish.
+We can dismiss the four as outliers and deviants, but their journey into darkness was not entirely freakish.
 The security services believe 800 British citizens ran away to join ISIS.
 Potentially, there are lessons to be learned from all 800 stories.

-We have to better understand why so many second generation and third generation Muslims feel so unsure of their place, and why this debased, politicised Islam offers such clarity and purpose.
+We have to better understand why so many second generation and third generation Muslims feel so unsure of their place, and why this debased, politicized Islam offers such clarity and purpose.